Essential thrombocythemia: Cause

 There is also a small number of people who have a different mutation called CALR, which is abbreviated from calreticulin.
 CALR is a protein found in the endoplasmic reticulum (ER).
 Its purpose is to maintain calcium homeostasis and control protein folding.
 There are three parts to CALR including an amino acid domain, a proline rich P-domain, and a carboxyl domain.
 All of these parts facilitate the function of CALR.
 CALR mutation is caused by insertions or deletions of amino acids in exon 9 that cause a reading shift, which then leads to the formation of a novel C terminus.
 There are two common types of CALR mutations, type 1 and type 2.
 Type 1 mutations are a 52-bp deletion and type 2 mutations are a 5-bp insertion.
 In type 1 mutations, the negatively charged amino acids in the CALR C terminus are completely eliminated, and in the type 2 mutations, roughly half are eliminated.
 There are other mutations involving CALR, however these two are the most common.
+Apart from loosing its KDEL retention signal to the ER, this novel C terminus of CALR has a lower capability to bind calcium ions.

 Lastly, the least common mutation found in patients with ET are MPL mutations.
 The MPL gene is responsible for making thrombopoietin receptor proteins which promote the growth and division of cells.
 This receptor protein is vital in producing platelets.
 There are various MPL mutations, but most typical are point mutations that cause amino acid changes.
 The MPL mutation activates the thrombopoietin receptor despite the absence of the ligand.
 This causes the constant proliferation of cells.